PakitoSec/cyvest/docs/getting-started/installation.md

 # Installation

-The fastest way to evaluate Cyvest is to install it in editable mode so the CLI, DSL, and docs stay in sync with your workspace.
+The fastest way to evaluate Cyvest is to install it in editable mode so the CLI, fluent helpers, and docs stay in sync with your workspace.

 ---